Educational Records Rights and Privacy

 Students may authorize the University to share information from education records with third parties such as parents.
 Authorizations may be completed online or by completing an authorization form available in the Office of the Registrar.

 FERPA permits the disclosure of PII from students’ education records, without consent of the student, if the disclosure meets certain conditions found in §99.31 of the FERPA regulations.
-Except for disclosures to University officials, disclosures related to some judicial orders or lawfully issued subpoenas, disclosures of directory information and disclosures to the student, §99.32 of FERPA regulations requires the institution to record the disclosure.
+Except for disclosures to University officials, disclosures related to some judicial orders or lawfully issued subpoenas, disclosures of Directory Information, and disclosures to the student, §99.32 of FERPA regulations requires the institution to record the disclosure.
 Eligible students have a right to inspect and review the record of disclosures.
 A postsecondary institution may disclose PII from the education records without obtaining prior written consent of the student —

-• In connection with financial aid for which the student has applied or which the student has received, if the information is necessary to determine eligibility for the aid, determine the amount of the aid, determine the conditions of the aid or enforce the terms and conditions of the aid. (§99.31(a)(4))
+- In connection with financial aid for which the student has applied or which the student has received, if the information is necessary to determine eligibility for the aid, determine the amount of the aid, determine the conditions of the aid, or enforce the terms and conditions of the aid. (§99.31(a)(4))

-• To organizations conducting studies for, or on behalf of, the University, in order to (a) develop, validate or administer predictive tests; (b) administer student aid programs; or (c) improve instruction. (§99.31(a)(6))
+- To organizations conducting studies for, or on behalf of, the University, in order to (a) develop, validate or administer predictive tests; (b) administer student aid programs; or (c) improve instruction. (§99.31(a)(6))

-• To accrediting organizations to carry out their accrediting functions. (§99.31(a)(7))
+- To accrediting organizations to carry out their accrediting functions. (§99.31(a)(7))

-• To parents of an eligible student if the student is a dependent for IRS tax purposes. (§99.31(a)(8))
+- To parents of an eligible student if the student is a dependent for IRS tax purposes. (§99.31(a)(8))

-• To comply with a judicial order or lawfully issued subpoena. (§99.31(a)(9))
+- To comply with a judicial order or lawfully issued subpoena. (§99.31(a)(9))

-• To appropriate officials in connection with a health or safety emergency, subject to §99.36. (§99.31(a)(10))
+- To appropriate parties in connection with a health or safety emergency, subject to §99.36. (§99.31(a)(10))

-• Information the University has designated as “directory information” under §99.37. (§99.31(a)(11))
+- Information the University has designated as “directory information” under §99.37. (§99.31(a)(11))

-• To a victim of an alleged perpetrator of a crime of violence or a non-forcible sex offense, subject to the requirements of §99.39.
-The disclosure may only include the final results of the disciplinary proceeding with respect to that alleged crime or offense, regardless of the finding. (§99.31(a)(13))
+- To a victim of an alleged perpetrator of a crime of violence or a non-forcible sex offense, subject to the requirements of §99.39, the final results of a disciplinary proceeding conducted by the University against the alleged perpetrator with respect to the alleged crime or offense, regardless of whether the University concluded a violation was committed. (§99.31(a)(13))

 Additional Information